Minangkabau Malaysians

 The Minangkabau Malaysians are citizens of the Malaysia whose ancestral roots are from Minangkabau of central Sumatra.
 This includes people born in the Malaysia who are of Minangkabau origin as well as Minangkabau who have migrated to Malaysia.
 Today, Minangkabau comprise about 989,000 people in Malaysia, and Malaysian law considers most of them to be Malays.
 They are majority in urban areas, which has traditionally had the highest education and a strong entrepreneurial spirit.
 The history of the Minangkabau migration to Malay peninsula has been recorded to have lasted a very long time.
 When the means of transportation were still using the ships by down the rivers and crossing the strait, many Minang people migrated to various regions such as Negeri Sembilan, Malacca, Penang, Kedah, Perak, and Pahang.
 Some scholars noted that the arrival of the Minangkabau to the Malay Peninsula occurred in the 12th century.
 This ethnic group moved in to peninsula at the height of the Sultanate of Malacca, and maintains the Adat Perpatih of matrilineal kinships system in Negeri Sembilan and north Malacca.

-The Minangkabau Malaysians is the largest Overseas Minangkabau outside of Indonesia, more than Minangkabau communities in the Singapore, Saudi Arabia, and Australia.
-Minangkabau exerted cultural influences on Malaysia, especially cuisine, music, language, and martial arts.
-Today, the cross-strait relations between the Minangkabau of Sumatra and Minangkabau Malaysian is quite good.
-To support this relationship, in 2014 was established Pertubuhan Jaringan Masyarakat Minangkabau Malaysia (Minangkabau Malaysian Association) in Kuala Lumpur.
+Malaysia has the largest Overseas Minangkabau population outside of Indonesia and the relationship between Minangkabau communities in both countries remained close.
+In 2014, Pertubuhan Jaringan Masyarakat Minangkabau Malaysia (Minangkabau Malaysian Association) in Kuala Lumpur was established to represent the Minangkabau community in the country, although it is mostly represented by Minangkabaus in Selangor and Kuala Lumpur while Negeri Sembilanese, Talu and Rawa people maintained their own associations.

 Regions

 Negeri Sembilan

 The Minangkabau people are quite dominant in Negeri Sembilan, in terms of population, politics, and culture.
 At the early 14th century, the Minangkabau arrived in Negeri Sembilan.
 They had a more advanced civilization than the Orang Asli, an indigenous tribe of Negeri Sembilan.
-Intermarriage between Minangkabau and Orang Asli create the new tribe, Biduanda.
+Intermarriage between Minangkabau and Orang Asli created the new clan, Biduanda.
 The initial migration of the Minangkabau people mostly came from the Tanah Datar and Lima Puluh Kota regencies.

 Prior to the establishment of the Yang di-Pertuan Besar institution, Negeri Sembilan was under the auspices of the Sultanate of Johor.
 In 1773, Negeri Sembilan took Raja Melewar to Pagaruyung, and became a separate kingdom from Johor.
 Until 1820s, the leaders of Minangkabau communities derived their authority directly from their Sumatran homeland.
 Present day, Yang di-Pertuan Besar of Negeri Sembilan is the Minangkabau of Pagaruyung descent.
 They are elected by a council of ruling chiefs in the state, or the Undangs.
 Due to the implementation of the Adat Perpatih, the Minangkabau of Negeri Sembilan still inherit their tribes and inheritance based on the matrilineal line.